Who are we

 -

-Monthly meetings provides an opportunity to teach, learn and share with the guild members.
+Monthly meetings provide an opportunity to teach, learn, and share with the guild members.

 -

-When you are ready to join in accordance with the by-laws, Sisters In Stitches Joined By The Cloth annual membership dues will be paid in January to be consistent with the Guild’s program year.
+When you are ready to join under the by-laws, Sisters In Stitches Joined By The Cloth annual membership dues will be paid in January to be consistent with the Guild’s program year.

 -

-Cultural Community Volunteering Programs – trips & demos provide additional learning opportunities fiber arts quilts.
-These are opportunities to share the love of quilting by participating in exhibits and demonstrations at community locations and cultural events in New England and neighboring areas.
+Cultural Community Volunteering Programs – Participation in trips and demonstrations offers additional learning opportunities in fiber arts and quilting.
+These programs provide a chance to share the love of quilting by engaging in exhibits and demonstrations at community venues and cultural events throughout New England and neighboring regions.